-When most of us plan a new kitchen, we start thinking about how it’ll look.
+When most of us plan a new kitchen design, we start thinking about how it’ll look.
 Stunning new white cabinets.
 Polished quartz countertops.
 Modern pulls and knobs.
 But planning a new kitchen is actually an opportunity to improve your existing layout and design.
 Research shows that by laying out key elements of your kitchen in a certain way – the fridge, stove, sink, and areas where you prepare food – you can improve your cooking workflow.
-Take the time to learn about what makes a functional and effective kitchen so you can plan changes that will make your kitchen work as hard as you do.
+Take the time to learn about what makes a functional and effective kitchen design so you can plan changes that will make your kitchen work as hard as you do.

 The Kitchen Work Triangle